 Upper part of a Lycian sarcophagus in Kas and Tomb of Payava

-The history of Lycia is almost clear as the ancient epigraphs are deciphered owing to the inscriptions on monuments written in three languages of Greece, Lycian and Aramaic together.
-According to the inscriptions, the majority of cave tombs and sarcophagi in Lycia were made in the 4th century B.C.
-It is quite probable these forms and techniques were brought to India after the eastern expedition of Alexander the Great in the late 4th century B.C., and influenced the Lomas Rishi Cave at Barabar Hill that is the first cave temple with an ornamented facade in India.
+The history of Lycia is almost clear as the ancient epigraphs are deciphered owing to the inscriptions on monuments written together in three languages, Greek, Lycian and Aramaic.
+According to the inscriptions, the majority of cave tombs and sarcophagi in Lycia were made in the 4th century B.C.E.
+It is quite probable these forms and techniques were brought to India after the eastern expedition of Alexander the Great late in that century, and influenced the Lomas Rishi Cave at Barabar Hill that is the first cave temple with an ornamented facade in India.

-Though there remains no inscription on the Lomas Rishi cave, the plan and interior space suggest that King Ashoka had it made in the middle of the 3rd century B.C. together with Sudama cave nearby.
-The technique of rock cave itself might have been brought from Persia, not from Lycia.
+Though there remains no inscription on the Lomas Rishi cave, the plan and interior space suggest that King Ashoka had it made in the middle of the 3rd century B.C.E. together with the adjacent Sudama cave that has an inscription by Ashoka.
+The technique of excavating rock caves itself might have been brought from Persia to India, not from Lycia.

 This facade has been regarded as an accurate replica of wooden architecture at that time.
 However this is impossible, as it is too strange to be a wooden building form.
 As already stated, it is irrational from the structural point of view; its fundamental attitude is forcible manipulation to make the gable shape a 'pointed arch' by the improbable bending of rafters, which should naturally have been a triangular gabled roof.
 If a house is built like that, its eaves, which should protect the wall from rain, would instead drain rain water directly onto the wall.